thersites-ac/hippokleides-glory-horse/README.md

     * see the various fixmes
     * hall of fame clips to avoid accidental deletion
     * delete authorization
-    * `help` command improvement:
-        * annotate each command with its help message
 * other
     * remove the awkward error handling in the commands
     * add some degree of fuzzy id matching or in-text search